When you install or upgrade the Symantec Endpoint Protection (SEP) client or manager you see the following error:

 (NOT MIGRATIONPENDINGREBOOT) OR SISFAILED=1

-TIP: For information relating to Pending Reboot Scenarios for Symantec Endpoint Encryption, see article 200298.
+TIP: For information relating to Pending Reboot Scenarios for Symantec Endpoint Encryption, see the following article:

 The "PendingFileRenameOperations" registry entry contains information about files that Windows has marked to replace after restarting the computer.

 This entry is located in

 To resolve this error, restart the computer, which clears the information in the "PendingFileRenameOperations" registry key.

 To prevent this error from occurring in the future, immediately restart the computer after you install an application or driver.